M-E-Rademaker/personal-website/content/about/main/index.md

   ### Me from my perspective

-  Although every individuals personality lies in some high dimensional character space, the following is an attempt to describe myself using a subset of these (the principal components so to speak).
+  Although every individuals' personality lies in some high dimensional character space, the following is an attempt to describe myself using a subset of these (the principal components, so to speak).
 If you know me personally or ever get to know me, feel free to come back here and compare your view with mine ☺.

   Here we go, this is me from my perspective: